python-pillow/Pillow/docs/handbook/image-file-formats.rst

 looks at the name to determine which format to use, unless the format is given explicitly.

+When an image is opened from a file, only that instance of the image is considered to have the format.
+Copies of the image will contain data loaded from the file, but not the file itself, meaning that it can no longer be considered to be in the original format.
+So if :py:meth:`~PIL.Image.Image.copy` is called on an image, or another method internally creates a copy of the image, the ``fp`` (file pointer), along with any methods and attributes specific to a format.
+The :py:attr:`~PIL.Image.Image.format` attribute will be `None`.

 Fully supported formats
 -----------------------